-H.InputSimulator is a .NET library that allows you to simulate keyboard or mouse input under the Windows operating system.
+H.InputSimulator is a library for .NET that allows simulating keyboard or mouse input on the Windows operating system.

-In general, emulating input devices should be the last option for automation.
-But, in many cases, input automation is a very useful tool for integrating with other programs.
+In general, emulating input devices should be the last resort for automation.
+However, in many cases, input automation is a very useful tool for integrating with other programs.

-InputSimulator provides functionalities for input simulation, such as simulating key presses, modified key presses, or direct text input.
+InputSimulator provides functionalities for input simulation, such as simulating key presses, modified key presses, or direct text entry.
 Additionally, it can also simulate mouse movement, click simulation, or mouse wheel scrolling.

 How to use InputSimulator